A black graph paper background with white, gray, and pink 3D cubes and wireframe cubes floating and interconnected in a geometric pattern.

 Book Anna Finlayson for:

-• Mentorships, talks, or workshops on systems-based artmaking, visual logic, and process-driven practice
+• Mentorships, talks, or workshops on systems-based visual logic, and process-driven practice

 • Insightful discussions on how structure and subjectivity co-exist in contemporary art